leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 }
 {% endhighlight %}

-The `instructions` field is an array slice of 16 bit unsigned integers that uses an explicit `'a` lifetime.
+The `instructions` field is an array slice that uses an explicit `'a` lifetime.
+Here, an *array slice* is an array with size not known at compile time and the *explicit lifetime* `<'a>` means the `Program` instance won't outlive the referenced `instructions` object.

-Here, an array slice is an array whose size is not known at compile time.
-The explicit lifetime `<'a>` means the `Program` instance won't outlive the reference that's passed in.
+We use the `Program` struct to wrap the encoded instructions read by the virtual machine.

-We use the `Program` struct to store the encoded instructions that are read by our virtual machine.
-We can now define an implementation of `Program` that defines a *fetch* method that returns the instruction indexed by the instruction pointer
+Now define an implementation of `Program` that defines a *fetch* method that returns the instruction indexed by the instruction pointer:

 {% highlight rust %}
 impl<'a> Program<'a> {